JuliaReach/ReachabilityAnalysis.jl/docs/src/index.md

 ## What is the verification problem?

 Consider a dynamical system over some state space $\mathcal{X} \subset \mathbb{R}^n$ defined via a differential equation of the form $x'(t) = f(x, u)$, where $u(t) \in \mathcal{U}(t)$ ranges over some specified set of admissible input signals.
 Given a set of initial states initial states $\mathcal{X}_0 \subseteq \mathcal{X}$, a set of unsafe states, and a time bound, the time-bounded safety verification problem is to check if there exists an initial state and a time within the bound such that the solution of the system enters the unsafe set.

 The safety verification problem applies for the generalized case in which the problem has uncertain parameters, or dynamical systems which are hybrid, i.e. mixing continuous dynamics and discrete transitions.

+Set propagation methods amount to "solving" the same ODE repeatedly for an *infinite* number of different initial conditions, because the main object to represent solutions are sets instead of ordinary vectors.
+However, the number of required trajectories to exhaustively cover distributed initial conditions or parameters increases
+exponentially: for example, the number of vertices of an $n$-dimensional box is
+$2^n$ so simulating all those trajectories is intractable.
+On the other hand, using this library it is possible to compute flowpipes for systems of dimension 100 or higher in fractions of a second.

 ## A warning note

 Users of the library should have in mind that parameter tuning is an essential ingredient to the successful application of reachability analysis.
-This is in part due to the "cutting-edge research" aspect of the methods available, i.e. the methods haven't yet been "battle-tested".
-Moreover, finding good algorithm heuristics -- specially for hybrid systems -- is a hard problem by itself.
+This is in part due to the "cutting-edge research" aspect of the methods available.
+Moreover, finding good algorithm heuristics is a research problem, see e.g. [[WKA20]](@ref).

 On the other hand, our goal in designing and building the tools around `JuliaReach` has been to make the default settings already work, or at least, work reasonably well across